HanielHernandez/videos-app-front-end/README.md

 ## About the app

-this app was created by using vite, create, redux toolki the MUI component library.
+this app was created by using vite, react, redux toolkit, the MUI component library.

 ## How to run
 in order to run the app first you must start it by runing